circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ### Secrets Masking
 {:.no_toc}

 Environment variables may hold project secrets or keys that perform crucial functions for your applications.
-For added security CircleCI performs secret masking on the build output, obscuring the `echo` or `print` output of environment variables and contexts.
+For added security CircleCI performs secret masking on the build output, obscuring the `echo` or `print` output of environment variables set within Project Settings or Contexts.

 The value of the environment variable will not be masked in the build output if: